|Faculty||PhD||MS||Post Doctoral||Pre Doctoral||Undergraduate||K-12||Visitors|

 Shruti Tripathi as part of the Viterbi-India SURE program

-Kim Chu was a USC Merit Research Scholar and worked on augmented reality human-robot task simulation.
+Kim Chu was a USC Merit Research Scholar and worked with Aaron St. Clair on an augmented reality human-robot task simulation.

 Mary Grace Ermitanio worked on coverbal behavior generation the Interaction Lab.